Is now a good time to buy a home in Canada?

 - Real estate appraisals are coming back much lower than previously.
 Mortgages largely hinge on the value of your property, and in the last two months, sales volumes have dropped dramatically, and in many cities, sale prices are on the decline.
 As a result, appraisers are generally more pessimistic about the state of the market and are likely to appraise your property at a lower level than pre-pandemic.
 In turn, this grants you less access to capital.

 Curious about the current market value of your home?
-Homeowners in Ottawa and Calgary can check their home value for free and receive updates anytime.
+Homeowners in the Greater Toronto Area can check their home value for free and receive updates anytime.

 - Many lenders have adjusted their Loan-to-Value ratios.
 Lenders are operating with a lot of caution right now and have primarily decided to loan less money against homes.
 As they expect home values to drop in the coming months, lenders want to ensure they have enough room to get their investment out should they be forced to foreclose on a property.
 For example, if you were looking to buy a $500,000 home three months ago, you may have been approved to borrow $450,000 from the bank.
 That same bank may now only lend $425,000 against that home.
 If you don’t have the extra money for a downpayment, your buying power has now decreased.

 2. What is happening in the housing market?